jongha/activeconnections/README.md

 <!---
 [![Build Status](https://travis-ci.org/jongha/activeconnections.png?branch=master)](https://travis-ci.org/jongha/activeconnections)
 -->
 Print active/established network connections.
 It's console application using .net framework on Windows.
-It is useful to check bottlenecks or suffering of a specific IP or the status of the DDoS attack.
+I want to find out how many IP or Port is connected to my system.
+This program is useful to check bottlenecks or suffering of a specific IP or the status of the DDoS attack.

 ## Usage